Healthy Habits for 2026: Simple New Year Resolutions You Can Actually Keep

 Effortless Integration Through Habit Stacking

-This removes friction and makes habits automatic.
+This strategy removes friction and makes healthy habits automatic.

 Flexibility Over Perfection